richelbilderbeek/music/MonsierPannetier.md

-# MonsierPannetier
+# Monsier Pannetier

-Monsier Pannetier is a parody on the song 'Monsier Cannibale' by Sacha Distel
+'Monsier Pannetier' is a parody on the song 'Monsier Cannibale' by Sacha Distel.

 ## Lyrics